Advancing Decentralized Trials in Oncology

 Increasing Regulatory Acceptance of DCT

-Regulators and industry associations had taken steps toward digitization prior to the pandemic, as we’ve discussed in several previous PPD Regulatory Insights blog posts.
+Regulators and industry associations had taken steps toward digitization prior to the pandemic, as we’ve discussed in several previous Regulatory Insights blog posts.
 Now, with the positive experience gained with this trial model over the past year, demonstrating that patient safety and data integrity can be maintained through appropriate leverage of digital solutions, the use of DCTs is seen as one of the silver linings to aid in patient-centricity and has been cemented as part of the “new norm” of the post-COVID era.

-At PPD, our regulatory intelligence team routinely collates, evaluates and disseminates regulatory guidance relating to DCTs to our study teams and clients to support business decisions.
+Our regulatory intelligence team routinely collates, evaluates and disseminates regulatory guidance relating to DCTs to our study teams and clients to support business decisions.
 We capture and review this information in our in-house, proprietary regulatory intelligence platform, PPD® RegView.
 We are seeing increasing regulatory acceptance and innovation for DCT solutions, not only during the pandemic but beyond, and welcome such advances.
 Examples of common DCT solutions and increasing levels of regulatory acceptance (comparing situation in March 2021 vs. June 2021) across 72 countries are shown in Figure 1 (source PPD® RegView).

 In March 2020, the U.S. Food and Drug Administration (FDA) published guidance for management of trials during the COVID-19 pandemic.
 This contained considerations and suggestions relating to the use of, inter alia, televisits and other digitally-enabled strategies supporting trial continuity.
 This guidance was followed by updates from various other regulatory agencies pivoting on this topic.